llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

  If set, ignore instructions that do not have a sched class (class idx = 0).

+.. option:: -mtriple=<triple name>

+ Target triple.
+See `-version` for available targets.

 .. option:: -mcpu=<cpu name>

  If set, measure the cpu characteristics using the counters for this CPU.
 This is useful when creating new sched models (the host CPU is unknown to LLVM).
+ (`-mcpu=help` for details)

+.. option:: --analysis-override-benchmark-triple-and-cpu

+  By default, llvm-exegesis will analyze the benchmarks for the triple/CPU they were measured for, but if you want to analyze them for some other combination (specified via `-mtriple`/`-mcpu`), you can pass this flag.

 .. option:: --dump-object-to-disk=true

- By default, llvm-exegesis will dump the generated code to a temporary file to enable code inspection.
-You may disable it to speed up the execution and save disk space.
+ If set,  llvm-exegesis will dump the generated code to a temporary file to enable code inspection.
+Disabled by default.

+.. option:: --use-dummy-perf-counters

+ If set, llvm-exegesis will not read any real performance counters and return a dummy value instead.
+This can be used to ensure a snippet doesn't crash when hardware performance counters are unavailable and for debugging :program:`llvm-exegesis` itself.

 EXIT STATUS
 -----------